top of page

 3. Combat Perfectionism: Focus on progress rather than perfection.
 Accept that mistakes are part of the learning process.

-4. Improve Energy Levels: Prioritize self-care, ensuring you get enough rest, exercise, and nutrition to maintain your energy levels.
+4. Improve Energy Levels: Prioritise self-care, ensuring you get enough rest, exercise, and nutrition to maintain your energy levels.

 5. Seek Support: If procrastination is linked to